Filtered formal groups, Cartier duality, and derived algebraic geometry: Liftings to spectral deformation rings

 As is evident from the thread of the above construction, one may define a formal group to be a certain type of Hopf algebra, but in a somewhat strict sense.
-Namely we can define a formal group to be an object of $\on{Ab}(\on{cCAlg}^{sm})$; namely an abelian group object in the $\infty$-category of smooth coalgebras.
+Namely, we can define a formal group to be an object of $\on{Ab}(\on{cCAlg}^{\sm})$, that is, an abelian group object in the $\infty$-category of smooth coalgebras.
+We refer to these as \emph{strict Hopf algebras}.

-\begin{rem} The monoidal structure on $\on{cCAlg}_R$ induced by the underlying smash product of $R$-modules is Cartesian; in particular it is given by the product in this $\infty$-category.
-Hence, a ``commutative monoid object" in the category of $R$-coalgebras will be coalgerbras which are additionally equipped with an $E_{\infty}$-algebra structure.
-In particular, they will be bialgebras. \end{rem}
+\begin{rem} The monoidal structure on $\on{cCAlg}_R$ induced by the underlying smash product of $R$-modules is Cartesian; in particular, it is given by the product in this $\infty$-category.
+Hence a ``commutative monoid object'' in the category of $R$-coalgebras will be a coalgebra that is additionally equipped with the structure of an $E_{\infty}$-algebra.
+In particular, it will be a bialgebra. \end{rem}